School Weather Closings, Delays, and Early Dismissals

 Procedures for Determining Closings and School Delays

-- Current weather conditions and future forecast including temperatures and wind chill conditions
+Current weather conditions and future forecast including temperatures and wind chill conditions

-- The timing of the start and end of a storm and of other weather conditions such as fog and ice
+Timing of the start and end of a storm and of other weather conditions such as fog and ice

-- The ability of road crews to plow and maintain roads and apply chemicals in conditions that improve road surfaces
+Ability of road crews to plow and maintain roads and apply chemicals in conditions that improve road surfaces

-- The ability of district grounds staff and contracted services to remove snow in parking lots
+Ability of district grounds staff and contracted services to remove snow in parking lots

 Bus drivers have the discretion to determine if it is safe to drive on a road.
 If a driver makes a decision not to drive on a road, the driver will contact the dispatcher who will contact the district office with the names of students who will not be picked up.
-District and building personnel will notify parents/guardians or emergency contacts.
+District and building personnel will notify parents/guardians or emergency contact.

 Early dismissal may occur because of weather conditions that may result in unsafe road conditions during normal dismissal times.
 The decision to dismiss school early will be made approximately two hours before the early dismissal time, whenever possible.
-In all weather-related instances, notifications will be communicated to parents/guardians via automated announcement and email at least one hour prior to the dismissal of students in order to provide time for parents/guardians to make arrangements.
+In all weather related instances, notifications will be communicated to parents/guardians via automated announcement and email at least one hour prior to the dismissal of students in order to provide time for parents/guardians to make arrangements.

 Cold Weather Guidelines

-For school closings, delays or early dismissal communication to parents/guardians and staff will occur as follows:
+For school closings, delays, or early dismissal communication to parents/guardians and staff will occur as follows:

-If school is closed before the start of school (7:45 AM) or after a two-hour delay that is changed to a school closing before the start of school, Kids Play/Just 4 Kids will be closed.
+If school is closed before the start of school (7:45 a.m.) or after a two hour delay that is changed to a school closing before the start of school, Kids Play/Just 4 Kids will be closed.
 Parents/guardians will be notified to pick up their child as soon as possible.